Win the Digital Shelf — watch the on-demand webinar on share of shelf & pricing intelligence · 17 min

 While the auction dynamics for competitor terms can be competitive, the efficiency of these campaigns often justifies the investment.
 By focusing on users with a demonstrated readiness to buy, you effectively shorten the sales cycle and improve the productivity of your sales team.
 The cost-per-acquisition (CPA), when measured against the lifetime value of a customer acquired through this channel, frequently proves to be highly efficient, optimizing your overall customer acquisition cost (CAC).

-Architecting Your Campaign: A Framework for Conquesting
+Building Your Conquesting Campaign: A Four-Phase Framework

 A successful conquest is not launched on a whim.
 It requires meticulous planning, deep research, and strategic execution.
 Here is a structured approach to building your framework.